Mia-WMY/Mia-WMY.github.io/_pages/about.md

 I will be graduating on July 1, 2025, and am available to start employment immediately.

-<span style="color:red">Open to discussions or collaborations，please feel free to [email me](mailto:chococolate0901@outlook.com) if interested.
+Open to discussions or collaborations，please feel free to [email me](mailto:chococolate0901@outlook.com) if interested.

 # 📝 Publications